opencv/opencv/doc/tutorials/imgproc/opening_closing_hats/opening_closing_hats.rst

 Results
 ========

 * After compiling the code above we can execute it giving an image path as an argument.
-For this tutorial we use as input the image: **baboon.jpg**:
+For this tutorial we use as input the image: **baboon.png**:

   .. image:: images/Morphology_2_Tutorial_Original_Image.jpg
-     :height: 200pt
      :alt: Morphology 2: Original image
      :align: center

 * And here are two snapshots of the display window.
 The first picture shows the output after using the operator **Opening** with a cross kernel.
 The second picture (right side, shows the result of using a **Blackhat** operator with an ellipse kernel.

   .. image:: images/Morphology_2_Tutorial_Cover.jpg
-     :height: 300pt
      :alt: Morphology 2: Result sample
      :align: center